mialmodovar/Django-App-Using-YFinance/README.md

 ## Group 10 - Module ECS781P - Cloud Computing
 ### Miguel Almodovar, Venkatraman, Satyam Sharma, Shaurya Rana

-We have built an app with Django which dynamically hits the YFinance RestAPI and displays the
+We have built an app with Django which dynamically hits the YFinance RestAPI and displays the stocks details, charts and summaries for the stock ticker entered in the search bar.

-Rest API
+## Rest API
 ### 1- Create user operation
 ```
 @uauthenticated_user